aCursedComrade/rev-toolkit/extra/proxy-dll/README.md

 DLL proying and there is a lot more resources in the internet.

-A [helper script](../../scripts/exports.ps1) is included in the workspace to extract and parse function exports from target module that can be used to compile this package.
+A [helper script](../../scripts/exports.ps1) is included in the workspace to extract and parse function exports from a target module that can be used to compile this package.

 Two files this package requires specially are:

 -   [`forward.def`](forward.def): a module definition with export directives
--   [`forward.rs`](src/forward.rs): a Rust module with dummy functions that for function forwarding
+-   [`forward.rs`](src/forward.rs): a Rust module with dummy functions for function forwarding